Why Royal Dornoch is One of the Best Golf Courses in the World

 Slicing through the fog my three wood landed in the middle of the fairway.
 Which is great, because I couldn’t fully see exactly what the hole was doing.

-There are fairway bunkers, and over the right hand side the fairway opens up quite a bit.
-At 331 from the tips – it’s not a long hole, and a nice ease into the course.
+There are fairway bunkers, and over the right-hand side the fairway opens up quite a bit.
+At 331 from the tips – it’s not a long hole, and eases you into the course nicely.
+A gentle handshake, as Mr. Ross would say.
 But if you’re looking to layup, the bunkers keep it from being a super easy shot.

 Hole 2 (Par 3, 167 yards)